w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing/Guide.md

 <img src="/items/fishing/guide/guide_saltwater.webp" alt="Bare Hand" width="400">
 </center>

+Again, each creature has two key pieces of information you need to complete in order to complete the creature page: the entire time the creature is available and all of the variants possible for that creature.
+If you have any question marks or shadows on the page, you are missing information.

+You can see a full list of creatures and their variants <a href="/Items/Fishing/Creatures" target="_blank">on the creatures page</a>.
+There are special <a href="/Items/Fishing#Baits" target="_blank">baits</a> and <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills" target="_blank">skills</a> you can use to make it easier to catch a variant.

 ## NPCs {: #NPCs}
-Each NPC you can meet when fishing has a page in the guidebook.
+Each <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishNPCs" target="_blank">NPC</a> you can meet when fishing has a page in the guidebook.
 The page will tell you their full name, nickname, and a brief bio.
 You can also see how the NPC feels about you on the page by looking at the red and blue progress bar.
 If the fish hook is in the red, it means the NPC doesn't like you.
 If the fish hook is in the blue, it means the NPC likes you.

 <br>